simplicitesoftware/documentation/docs/docs/security.md

 ### Business object filtering

 If you have a business object with dynamic filtering rules (e.g. implemented in the `postLoad` hook based on rules on user's responsibilities and/or business object instance name), you **should** set `1=2` as default static filtering rule.
-As a metter of fact, if for any reason you code is not working well it will result in giving no access to any data instead of giving access to all data.
+As a matter of fact, if for any reason you code is not working well it will result in giving no access to any data instead of giving access to all data.

 ### Forbidden fields